solo-system/solo-system.github.io/home.md

 [![what is this](/img/20160529_135939.jpg "inside a solo" ){:.some-css-class style="height:250px; width:50%; float: right"}](/img/20160529_135939.jpg)

-The Solo is straightforward to assemble, and inexpensive at around £120 (including a battery, memory card and a really good microphone).
-But there's a lot of flexibility with components if you are picky.
+The Solo is straightforward to assemble, and inexpensive at around £120 (including a 5-day battery, memory card and a really good microphone).
+The cost without battery and memory card is £87 (for comparison with commercial systems).
+But there's a lot of flexibility with components if you are picky for example, with a car battery the system will record for around 40 days (costing £163 pounds).

 A typical deployment (the Solo:basic - pictured above) would be powered by a USB battery bank which would run the system for five days